Snowflake-Labs/schemachange/README.md

 # The name of the default database to use.
 Can be overridden in the change scripts.
 snowflake-database: null

+# The name of the default database to use.
+Can be overridden in the change scripts.
+snowflake-schema: null

 # Used to override the default name of the change history table (the default is METADATA.SCHEMACHANGE.CHANGE_HISTORY)
 change-history-table: null